hqzhon/ai-graph-php/README.md

 ## Workflow Engines

-This project includes three workflow engines:
+This project includes a unified workflow engine that combines the best features of multiple approaches:

 ### 1. Symfony Workflow Component